Beamanator/fdi/src/components/pages-public/heat2020/home/homeText.md

     - Games last 45 mins, _no hard or soft caps_.
 When the time is up, finish the point. _Note: Ties are only allowed during pool play, not during bracket matches._
     - Breaks between games are _15 mins_.
     - There is **1 timeout** per team per half (1 min each).
     - There is **no point cap for each game**!
 Play until the time ends.
-Halftime is at 20 mins.
-When we reach halftime, finish the point and switch - You have a 5 minute halftime break.
+Halftime is at 22 mins - _no breaks!_.
+When we reach halftime, finish the point and switch.
     - _Pulling time_ is limited to 45 seconds.
 The time starts once a point has been scored - this means players have only **45 seconds** to celebrate a scored point, figure out subs, and talk strategy before the next pull is soaring!
     - If you have any questions, please ask :D